angelobelchior/AspNetCore.Docs.pt-br/aspnetcore/blazor/fundamentals/additional-scenarios.md

 ### <a name="chain-to-the-promise-that-results-from-a-manual-start"></a><span data-ttu-id="ce59b-155">Cadeia para o `Promise` que resulta de um início manual</span><span class="sxs-lookup"><span data-stu-id="ce59b-155">Chain to the `Promise` that results from a manual start</span></span>

-<span data-ttu-id="ce59b-156">Para executar tarefas adicionais, como a inicialização de interoperabilidade do JS, use `then` para encadear para o `Promise` que resulta de um :::no-loc(Blazor)::: início do aplicativo manual:</span><span class="sxs-lookup"><span data-stu-id="ce59b-156">To perform additional tasks, such as JS interop initialization, use `then` to chain to the `Promise` that results from a manual :::no-loc(Blazor)::: app start:</span></span>
+<span data-ttu-id="ce59b-156">Para executar tarefas adicionais, como a inicialização de interoperabilidade do JS, use `then` para encadear para o `Promise` que resulta de um Blazor início do aplicativo manual:</span><span class="sxs-lookup"><span data-stu-id="ce59b-156">To perform additional tasks, such as JS interop initialization, use `then` to chain to the `Promise` that results from a manual Blazor app start:</span></span>

 ```cshtml
 <body>